linkedin/cruise-control/README.md

 [pluggable components wiki page](https://github.com/linkedin/cruise-control/wiki/Pluggable-Components).

 #### Metric Sampler ####
-The metric sampler is one of the most important pluggables in Cruise Control, it allows users to easily deploy Cruise Control to various environments and work with any existing metric system.
+The metric sampler enables users to deploy Cruise Control to various environments and work with the existing metric systems.

-Cruise Control provides a metrics reporter which can be configured in your Apache Kafka server.
-It will produce performance metrics to a kafka metrics topic which can be consumed by Cruise Control.
+Cruise Control provides a metrics reporter that can be configured in your Apache Kafka server.
+Metrics reporter generates performance metrics to a kafka metrics topic that can be consumed by Cruise Control.

 #### Sample Store ####
-The Sample Store is used to store the collected metric samples and training samples to external storage.
+The Sample Store enables storage of collected metric samples and training samples in an external storage.

-One problem in metric sampling is that we are using some derived data from the raw metrics.
-And the way we derive the data relies on the metadata of the cluster at that point.
-So when we look at the old metrics, if we do not know the metadata at the point the metric was collected the derived data would not be accurate.
-Sample Store help solve this problem by storing the derived data directly to an external storage for later loading.
+Metric sampling uses derived data from the raw metrics, and the accuracy of the derived data depends on the metadata of the cluster at that point.
+Hence, when we look at the old metrics, if we do not know the metadata at the point the metric was collected, the derived data would not be accurate.
+Sample Store helps solving this problem by storing the derived data directly to an external storage for later loading.

-The default sample store implementation produces the metric samples back to Kafka.
+The default Sample Store implementation produces metric samples back to Kafka.

 #### Goals ####
 The goals in Cruise Control are pluggable with different priorities.
-The default goals are (in order of decreasing priority):
+The default goals in order of decreasing priority are:
- * **RackAwareCapacityGoal** - A goal that ensures all the replicas of each partition are assigned in a rack aware manner.
-All the broker’s resource utilization are below a given threshold.
+ * **RackAwareCapacityGoal** - Ensures that (1) all replicas of each partition are assigned in a rack aware manner -- i.e. no more than one replica of each partition resides in the same rack, (2) for each resource, the utilization of each broker is below a given threshold.
- * **PotentialNwOutGoal** - A goal that ensures the potential network output (when all the replicas becomes leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.
+ * **PotentialNwOutGoal** - Ensures that the potential network output (when all the replicas in the broker become leaders) on each of the broker do not exceed the broker’s network outbound bandwidth capacity.
- * **ResourceDistributionGoal** - Attempt to make the workload variance among all the brokers are within a certain range.
-This goal does not do anything if the cluster is in a low utilization mode (when all the resource utilization of each broker is below a configured percentage.)
+ * **ResourceDistributionGoal** - Attempts to keep the workload variance among brokers within a certain range relative to the average utilization of each resource.
- * **LeaderBytesInDistributsionGoal** - Attempt to equalize the leader bytes in rate on each host.
+ * **LeaderBytesInDistributsionGoal** - Attempts to equalize the leader bytes in rate on each host.
- * **TopicReplicaDistributionGoal** - Attempt to maintain an even distribution of any topic's replicas across the entire cluster.
+ * **TopicReplicaDistributionGoal** - Attempts to maintain an even distribution of any topic's replicas across the entire cluster.
- * **ReplicaDistributionGoal** - Attempt to make all the brokers in a cluster have a similar amount of replicas.
+ * **ReplicaDistributionGoal** - Attempts to make all the brokers in a cluster have a similar number of replicas.

 #### Anomaly Notifier ####
 The anomaly notifier allows users to be notified when an anomaly is detected.
 Anomalies include:
  * Broker failure
  * Goal violation

-In addition to anomaly notifications users can specify actions to be taken in response to the anomaly. the following actions are supported:
+In addition to anomaly notifications users can specify actions to be taken in response to an anomaly.
+The following actions are supported:
- * **fix** - fix the problem right away.
+ * **fix** - fix the problem right away
  * **check** - check the situation again after a given delay
  * **ignore** - ignore the anomaly